kuestess/homebridge-platform-insteonlocal/README.md

 1. Follow the intructions here http://beagleboard.org/getting-started to create an microSD card with latest board software
 2. Open the HubPro removing the 6 screws on the bottom.
 3. Insert the SD Card.
 4. While holding down the Boot Button "S2" connect the power.
-Don't electrocute yourself.
+Don't electrocute yourthis.
 Wait until the LED starts flashing.
 5. You should be able to connect via SSH now (username is 'debian' and the password is 'temppwd').
 6. Change the password!
 7. Enable the serial port by editing /boot/uEnv.txt